agent-indigo/property-pulse-web/README.md

 - Added API endpoints for adding photos to and deleting a photo from a property.

-- Added the page for adding images to a property.

-- Added the page for deleting images from a property.
+- Added the pages for adding images to and deleting images from a property.

 - Moved `NEXT_PUBLIC_DOMAIN` and `NEXT_PUBLIC_API_DOMAIN` into `next.config.ts`